nathangoffriller/TreeHacks/README.md

 # SciSearch
 ## Opening doors for Computer Science students one project at a time.

-This website shows users Computer Science opportunities around them.
+This website shows users Computer Science students opportunities around them.

 ### How we built it
 SciSearch was built using HTML, JavaScript, ArcGIS, and Firebox.
 HTML and JavaScript were for the front-end and back-end development respectively, ArcGIS was used for the map features, and Firebox was used to launch our app.